Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

-Further physical evidence for the absence of a \emph{physical} gravitational analogue for Faraday's law of induction is given in the companion paper \cite{Gyros}: consider a spinning spherical charged body in an electromagnetic field; and choose the MCRF; if the magnetic field is not constant in this frame, by virtue of equation $\nabla\times\vec{E}=-\partial\vec{B}/\partial t$, a torque will in general be exerted on the body by the induced electric field, changing its angular momentum and kinetic energy of rotation.
-By contrast, \emph{no gravitational torque} is exerted in a spinning {}``spherical'' body (i.e., a particle whose multipole moments in a local orthonormal frame match the ones of a spherical body in flat spacetime) placed in an \emph{arbitrary} gravitational field; its angular momentum and kinetic energy of rotation are \emph{constant}.
+Further physical evidence for the absence of a gravitational analogue for Faraday's law of induction in the \emph{physical} forces and torques is given in the companion paper \cite{Gyros}: consider a spinning spherical charged body in an electromagnetic field; and choose the MCRF; if the magnetic field is not constant in this frame, by virtue of equation $\nabla\times\vec{E}=-\partial\vec{B}/\partial t$, a torque will in general be exerted on the body by the induced electric field, changing its angular momentum and kinetic energy of rotation.
+By contrast, \emph{no gravitational torque} is exerted on a spinning ``spherical'' body (i.e., a particle whose multipole moments in a local orthonormal frame match the ones of a spherical body in flat spacetime) placed in an \emph{arbitrary} gravitational field; its angular momentum and kinetic energy of rotation are \emph{constant}.

+As discussed in the previous section, the symmetry of $\mathbb{E}_{\alpha\beta}$ follows from the algebraic Bianchi identity $R_{\ [\beta\gamma\delta]}^{\alpha}=0$; this identity states that $R_{\ \beta\gamma\delta}^{\alpha}$ is the curvature tensor of a connection with vanishing torsion (the Levi-Civita connection of the space-time manifold).
+So one can say that the absence of electromagnetic-like induction effects is the statement that the physical gravitational forces are described by the curvature tensor of a connection without torsion.